1132 Director, TRIO Programs

 Experience: At least three years of experience in educational program management, personnel management, and fiscal management are required.
 Experience working with Upward Bound, other TRIO programs, student support services, or other programs focused on low-income, first generation, or academically disadvantaged students is preferred.
 Prior experience working with students from diverse backgrounds is preferred.
 A record of inclusive conduct and evidence of multicultural skills in the workplace is preferred.

-Skills: Effective oral and written communication skills are required.
+Skills: Effective verbal and written communication skills are required.
 Supervisory skills are required.
 Computer skills including database management, word processing, and spreadsheet applications are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Familiarity with statistical software packages is desired.

 Other: A valid Missouri driver’s license is required.
-Must be able to work evenings and weekends as required.
+Evenings and weekend work is required.

 ESSENTIAL DUTIES AND REQUIREMENTS

-1. Ensures that the TRIO Programs are understood and accepted as an integral part of the Student Affairs Division and the University community by representing the program in formal and informal venues, facilitating communication and discussion regarding the TRIO Program’s operations and goals and the needs of SSS and Upward Bound participants, conducting research, managing all administrative tasks and operations to comply with program requirements, and reporting research findings in formal and informal venues.
+1. Ensures that the TRIO Programs are understood and accepted as an integral part of the University community by representing the program in formal and informal venues, facilitating communication and discussion regarding the TRIO Program’s operations and goals and the needs of SSS and Upward Bound participants, conducting research, managing all administrative tasks and operations to comply with program requirements, and reporting research findings in formal and informal venues.

-2. Assures that the programs for participants (SSS and Upward Bound) are organized, monitored, and managed to meet goals and objectives by designing, developing and directing all facets of the Upward Bound Program and Student Support Services programs under policies and procedures which ensure they are conducted in compliance with the U.S. Department of Education program guidelines and the specific requirements contained in the Missouri State University grant proposals, reporting data to the Program Advisory Councils about the status of academic support programs, student services, problems, successes, and individual student achievements, tracking expenditures and keeping financial records in accordance with federal guidelines, ensuring that all student records and files are complete, current, and confidential, reviewing TRIO Program materials, monitoring schedules and budgets against program criteria, preparing federal reports, preparing the continuation proposal, and attending meetings with the U.S. Department of Education Office at the request of the Assistant Vice President.
+2. Assures that the programs for participants (SSS and Upward Bound) are organized, monitored, and managed to meet goals and objectives by designing, developing and directing all facets of the Upward Bound Program and Student Support Services programs under policies and procedures which ensure they are conducted in compliance with the U.S. Department of Education program guidelines and the specific requirements contained in the Missouri State University grant proposals, reporting data as needed and required, tracking expenditures and keeping financial records in accordance with federal guidelines, ensuring that all student records are complete, current, and confidential, reviewing TRIO Program materials, monitoring programming content, schedules, and budgets against program criteria, preparing federal reports, preparing the continuation proposal, and attending meetings with the U.S. Department of Education Office at the request of the Vice President.

-3. Ensures that data is collected and reported so disadvantaged students are able to fully utilize the TRIO programs by interviewing interested students to assess the effectiveness of program components such as academic and career counseling to undergraduate and graduate programs, evaluating the effectiveness of the Individual Plan for Success, and performing other evaluation of the impact of the TRIO programs.
+4. Ensures that eligible students are able to fully utilize the TRIO programs by interviewing interested students and collecting and reporting data to assess the effectiveness of program components and performing other evaluation of the impact of the TRIO programs.

-5. Assures the development and operation of an effective tracking and monitoring system for the TRIO Programs by working with the Office of Admissions, Office of Records and Registration, Enrollment Management and Services, Institutional Research, and Computer Services and coordinating with TRIO staff to ensure that all required tracking and monitoring systems are maintained and fully utilized.
+6. Assures the development and operation of an effective tracking and monitoring system for the TRIO Programs by working with the Marketing and Data Communications Specialist, Office of Admissions, the Registrar, Financial Aid, Enrollment Management and Services, Institutional Research, and Computer Services and coordinating with TRIO staff to ensure that all required tracking and monitoring systems are maintained and fully utilized.

-10. Works to secure funding for the continuation of the TRIO Programs by suggesting research studies and working closely with the Director of Sponsored Research to coordinate the writing of grant proposals.
+11. Works to secure funding for the continuation of the TRIO Programs by suggesting research studies and working closely with the Vice President for Diversity and Inclusion to coordinate the writing of grant proposals.

-11. Facilitates the development of activities and programs designed to encourage underrepresented populations to overcome barriers to postsecondary education by assisting the Assistant Vice President and Vice President with preparation and implementation of funding opportunities.
+12. Facilitates the development of activities and programs designed to encourage underrepresented populations to overcome barriers to postsecondary education by assisting the Vice President with program preparation and implementation of funding opportunities.

 12. Provides direct academic support services to Upward Bound and Student Support Service participants and supervises participants at activities, cultural events, and cultural trips.

-14. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Assistant Vice President for Multicultural Programs and Student Diversity.
+14. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Vice President for Diversity and Inclusion.

-15. Ensures the success of the TRIO Programs by performing all other duties as assigned by the Assistant Vice President for Multicultural Programs and Student Diversity.
+15. Ensures the success of the TRIO Programs by performing all other duties as assigned by the Vice President for Diversity and Inclusion.

-The Director, TRIO Programs, is supervised by the Assistant Vice President for Multicultural Programs and Student Diversity, and supervises professional staff, clerical staff, graduate assistants, and part-time staff.
+The Director, TRIO Programs, is supervised by the Vice President for Diversity and Inclusion and supervises professional staff, clerical staff, graduate assistants, part-time staff, and student employees.